 And within a year my hair became a dry frizzy mess.
 I started oiling again and switched to Tresemme climate control shampoo and conditioner and within months my hair was back to its original state (or so I thought due to the silicone effect).

-I had been using it for almost 5 years and was happy with it until I read about the effects of sulfates and other harmful chemicals on hair and decided to switch to another shampoo.
+I had been using it for almost 5 years and was happy with it until I read about the effects of sulfates and other chemicals on hair and decided to switch to another shampoo.
 My search finally narrowed down to Bon Organics Aloe Vera Shampoo.

 Infused with citrus oils and organic aloe vera extract, our Aloe Vera shampoo is an organic delight for the hair.
 Aloe Vera is plentiful with beneficial qualities to the hair such as hair softening, smoothening and naturally volumizing with a lightweight effect.